Soralsei/rr100-rhoban/doc/documentation.md

 The `localization_only.launch` runs the localization node of the package which won't create permanent new nodes in the pose graph (meaning that it won't permanently map new spaces if it encounters some) and allows the robot to be manually localized by using Rviz's Pose estimation tool or by publishing a pose on the `/initialpose` topic.

-In launch files, one can pass the point cloud and laser scan topic as launch arguments, which will be used to launch the point cloud conversion node (in `rslidar_laserscan`) and to set which topic `slam_toolbox` should subscribe to to receive the converted laser scans.
+In both of these launch files, one can pass the point cloud and laser scan topic as launch arguments, which will be used to launch the point cloud conversion node (in `rslidar_laserscan`) that's also started by the launch files, and to tell `slam_toolbox` what topic to subscribe to to receive the converted laser scans.

 ### rr100_drive_amp
 <!-- Package written because at low speed -> robot stalling